nextgenusfs/funannotate/docs/conda.rst

     ln -s /path/to/conda/envs/funannotate/bin/fasta36 /path/to/conda/envs/funannotate/bin/fasta

-This will automatically install most of the dependencies.
+The above will automatically install most of the dependencies, below there are a few manual steps.

     1. Download/install GeneMark-ES/ET: (gmes_petap.pl must be in PATH)
         http://exon.gatech.edu/GeneMark/license_download.cgi